 Repurchase Obligations - The Company has reserves to cover potential losses associated with repurchase obligations based on historical experience and current facts and circumstances.
-We incurred no material impact from repurchase events during fiscal 2021, 2020, or 2019.
+We incurred no material impact from repurchase events during fiscal 2022, 2021, or 2020.
 An adverse change in retail sales, however, could require us to repurchase boats repossessed by floor plan financing companies upon an event of default by any of our dealers, subject in some cases to an annual limitation.
-See Note 11 in Notes to Consolidated Financial Statements included elsewhere in this Form 10-K for more information related to our obligations under floor plan financing agreements.
+See Note 10 in the accompanying Notes to Consolidated Financial Statements for more information.